How to Create a Custom AI Email Agent in 5 Minutes

 What About Security and Privacy?

-You’re giving an AI agent access to your email and calendar.
+You’re giving an AI agent access to your email, CRM, and project tools.
 Here’s what to look for:

 • Granular permissions.
-Control exactly which tools each agent can access.
-Calendar-only agents shouldn’t touch your drive.
+Control exactly which integrations each agent can access.
+A scheduling agent shouldn’t touch your accounting tools.

 • Separate inboxes.
-Agents operate from their own email address, not inside your personal email.
+Each agent operates from its own email address, not inside your personal inbox.

 • Account linking controls.
+Every integration is individually authorized.
 You decide which accounts to connect and can revoke access anytime.

 • Transparent behavior.
-Review what the agent did, what it sent, and which tools it used.
+Review what the agent did, what it sent, and which tools it used in the Conversations tab.

 Carly is built around these principles — scoped tool access, separate agent inboxes, and linked accounts you control.
 See the full list of what Carly can do.

-Start with one high-volume, low-complexity workflow — confirming client emails, scheduling meetings, or logging inbound contacts.
-Once that runs, add more.
+Start with your main agent.
+Connect your email, calendar, and one or two other tools.
+Give it clear instructions for your most repetitive workflow — triaging your inbox, responding to leads, or processing invoices.
+Once it’s running, connect more tools, refine instructions, and spin up specialized agents for customer-facing work.
 If you’re a small business exploring AI email agents, this approach scales fast.
 For a week-by-week onboarding plan, see the first 30 days with an AI agent.

-Create your first custom AI email agent with Carly →
+Set up your AI agent with Carly →

 FAQ